bloovis/marc.mirror/README.md

 your own.
 Then after editing the file, be sure to restart plack and SIP using the commands shown above.

+If you update Koha (using `apt update koha-common`) you will need to re-apply this patch, because the update will overwrite the patched files.

 #### Add patron attribute

 In the Koha staff client, navigate to More / Adminstration / System preferences.